<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4669116&amp;fmt=gif">

 FRP Materials from Creative Composites Group

-With the right combination of resin, fiber, and additives, you can create the FRP material that's best for your application.
+With an engineered combination of resin, fiber and additives, you can create the FRP material that's best for your application.
 To ensure your product performs optimally for as long as possible, it's essential to make informed choices about materials and processes.

 Creative Composites Group is a team of U.S.-based composites companies dedicated to offering the best engineered solutions for our clients.
 With years of experience customizing FRPs for a wide range of applications, we can help you determine the best materials and manufacturing process to meet your unique needs.
 Contact us today to learn more about our FRP solutions, or request a quote for your next project.